ontio/documentation/multichain/Testnet_Dev_Manual.md

     return True
 ```

-The interface accepts input_bytes as input parameters and deserialize input_bytes into input_map, and then execute the subsequent logic and unlock the assets on chain B to the user.
+The interface accepts input_bytes as input parameters and deserializes input_bytes into input_map, and then executes the subsequent logic and unlocks the assets on chain B to the user.

-Please note that as target cross-chain contract method, this method can only be called by the cross-chain management contract.
+Please note that this method can only be called by the cross-chain management contract.

 Currently the return value of cross-chain methods only supports Boolean data type.

-The templates of smart contract A and B: <https://github.com/siovanus/multiChainContract>
+You can download the templates of smart contract A and B here: <https://github.com/siovanus/multiChainContract>

 ## TestNet User Guide